Self-Organising Memristive Networks as Physical Learning Systems: Physical learning with SOMNs

-Here, we highlight how physical learning can be achieved with SOMNs by exploiting their local and global brain-like nonlinear dynamics (including memory), without requiring direct addressability or control of their memristive circuit components.
+Here, we highlight how physical learning can be achieved with SOMNs by exploiting their local and global brain-like nonlinear dynamics (including memory), without requiring direct addressability or control of their circuit components.
+Furthermore, as SOMNs embed networks into their physical hardware, complex neural network algorithms are not required for learning (i.e. ``the hardware is the software'' \cite{laydevant_hardware_2024}).
 Two key learning paradigms are described below {and illustrated in Fig.~\ref{fig:Phys-learning}}: physical reservoir computing and associative learning. {These learning paradigms} demonstrate how the dynamical states of SOMNs, as complex physical systems, can be exploited for learning either in an external output layer, {in the case of reservoir computing,} or within the network itself, {in the case of associative learning}.